Veterinarian with dog

 Precautions

 As a class, cyclo-oxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal, and hepatic toxicity.
 The most common side effects are vomiting and soft stool or diarrhea.
 These are usually mild and affect the gastrointestinal system primarily, but more severe side effects can occur.
 Therefore, NSAIDs should only be administered under the direction of a licensed professional.
 If you notice side effects in your dog during treatment, stop the drug and call your veterinarian.
-Dogs should be evaluated for pre-existing conditions and currently prescribed medications before treatment with Meloxicam, then monitored regularly while on therapy.
-Concurrent use with another NSAID, corticosteroid or nephrotoxic medication should be avoided or monitored closely.
+Dogs should be evaluated for pre-existing conditions and currently prescribed medications before treatment, then monitored regularly while on therapy.
+Concurrent use with another NSAID, corticosteroid, or nephrotoxic medication should be avoided or monitored closely.

 During the entire period of therapy, it is recommended to conduct appropriate laboratory tests to establish the initial hematological and biochemical parameters of blood serum.
 In addition, the owner should monitor the pet to identify possible signs of the drug’s potential toxicity.